Jomo Kenyatta International Airport: 1950s and 1960s

 Discussions about building the airport date back to 1945.
 At that time, the colonial power—Britain—and its national airline, BOAC, were worried that the existing airport at Eastleigh was inadequate for post-War civilian airliners.
 The costs of improving Eastleigh versus developing a new airport occupied planners for eight years.
 Who would pay was a major issue.

-Plans for the airport were drawn up in 1953, work started in January 1954, and by mid-1957 it was found possible to bring the operational date forward to mid-March 1958.
-The task was by no means straightforward, and many problems —largely of a civil engineering nature—had to be overcome before the runway could be built.
+The task was by no means straightforward, and many problems, largely of a civil engineering nature, had to be overcome before the runway could be built.
 An extensive amount of the airport's construction was done utilizing forced labourers, many of whom were suspected Kenya Land and Freedom Army members.
 Due to the enormous pressure to finish the airport and the high amount of labour necessary, the labourers were worked to the point where some of them died of exhaustion.
-The working conditions were so poor that were reports of suicides and self-mutilation among the labourers.
-The site chosen, on a lava plain 18 km from the centre of Nairobi (the city's two other airports, Eastleigh and Wilson, are closer), has approaches free from any obstruction for at least 18 km in any direction.
+The working conditions were so poor that there were reports of suicides and self-mutilation among the labourers.

 On Sunday 9 March 1958, Embakasi Airport (now JKIA) was opened by the last colonial governor of Kenya, Sir Evelyn Baring.
-The airport was due to be opened by Queen Elizabeth The Queen Mother; however, she was delayed in Australia due to an engine failure on her Qantas Lockheed Super Constellation aircraft.
-Due to this, the Queen was unable to attend the ceremony.